astrotars/stream-flutter/README.md

 }
 ```

 We call the method `.listenToChannel` on the `ApiService`.
 This sets queries and watches the corresponding Stream channel.
-This means that it will give the initial set of messages, and subsequent messages to us.
+This means that it will give the initial set of messages, and subsequent messages to us until we cancel the connection.
 Every time we receive messages, we merge them into the previously displayed set.
 We'll see how to display these messages in a few steps.

 We also store a `cancelChannel` function which allows the widget to stop listening once it's disposed of: